briankoser/sosoreads/README.md

 - `sort.field` default is `date_updated`
 - `sort.order` default is `desc`
 - Goodreads never returns more than one author for this resource.
 To get all authors, use `Book`.
-- The possible values for `authors.role` are
+- The possible values for `authors.role` are:
-  - "author"
+  - author
-  - "translator"
+  - translator
 - `descriptions.long` is provided by Goodreads. `descriptions.short` will be the first sentence from the long description.
-- `pageCount` and `publisher` are obviously dependent on edition; I don't know how Goodreads determines which edition to provide.
 - `popularShelves` will return at most 100 shelves.
 - `publicationYear` will be a negative number for books published BC.